 - 1. Characteristics: Migration to stores specializing in Internet device services - 2.
 Strength: Shifting to a profit structure focused on service revenue - 3.
 Medium term business plan: Pursuit of business model evolution and bolstering of relationships with members (subscribers) - 4.
 Human resource development-Unique micro-governance and development of related population - 5.
 Near-term operating results: Shifting to a new structure that bears fruit on a full-scale basis going forward - 6.
-Evaluation: Regaining customer trust and shifting to an active approach
+Evaluation: Shifting to an active approach in view of the increasing number of new members